Image: Perspective from above on a container ship in the port

 Premium

-• The Federal Government receives a share in the bond premium, which the exporter has to pay to the guarantor for issuing a contract bond, directly from the guarantor.
-For this purpose the guarantor will receive one invoice each for the first and the subsequent premium from the Federal Government; to begin with, an advance premium will be charged which will be finally settled at the end of each calendar year and the end of liability.
-The exporter does not have to pay a separate premium for a Counter-Guarantee.
+• The Federal Government receives from the guarantor a part of the guarantee fee which the exporter has to pay to the guarantor for the issuance of the contract bond.
+For this purpose, the guarantor receives an invoice from the Federal Government for the initial and subsequent premiums; initially, an advance premium is charged, which is finally settled at the end of each calendar year or at the end of the guarantee period.
+No separate Counter-Guarantee fee is charged to the exporter.

-• The usual premium has to be paid for the compulsory Contract Bond Guarantee and any Supplier Credit Guarantee which may be required.
+• The exporter must pay the usual fees for the mandatory Contract Bond Cover and any necessary Supplier Credit Cover.

 Counter-Guarantee: Your advantages at a glance